Living With RSD: How to Manage Rejection Sensitive Dysphoria as a Neurodivergent Adult in Ontario

 What AuDHD Mean?

-AuDHD is not an official term used to describe an individual who experiences both Autism Spectrum Disorder and Attention-Deficit/Hyperactivity Disorder (ADHD) together.
+AuDHD is not an official diagnostic term, but it is widely used to describe an individual who experiences both Autism Spectrum Disorder and ADHD together.
 Many individuals in the neurodivergent community use this term to describe their experience better.

-For the sake of this blog post, keep in mind that AuDHD is a term used by the neurodivergent community to represent both these disorders.
-However, for the sake of clarity, ADHD is often used by late-diagnosed adults and is not a separate diagnosis; it’s a term used to describe these co-occurring conditions.
+For the sake of this blog post, keep in mind that AuDHD is a term used by the neurodivergent community to represent both of these neurodevelopmental differences.
+However, for the sake of clarity, AuDHD is often used by late-diagnosed adults and is not a separate diagnosis; it’s a term used to describe these co-occurring conditions.

 Many people with both autism and ADHD resonate more with the term AuDHD because it represents their full spectrum of symptoms.